North Pacific right whale: Historic distribution

-Maury's detailed whale charts in this series languished largely forgotten in a few libraries until the 1980s. when they began to be studied more rigorously.
-The Maury charts have an advantage over the Townsend chart in that the number of whales seen/killed in a given area could be adjusted for the amount of searching effort that had occurred, giving a more accurate indication of the species abundance in that area in that month.
-The Maury charts also quantify the searching effort by region and month, whereas in the Townsend charts searching effort is dealt with only qualitatively.
+Maury's detailed whale charts in this series languished largely forgotten in a few libraries until the 1980s.
+When they began to be studied more rigorously, the Maury charts have an advantage over the Townsend chart in that the number of whales seen/killed in a given area can be adjusted for the amount of search effort, giving a more accurate indication of the species' abundance in that area during that month.
+The Maury charts also quantify the search effort by region and month, whereas the Townsend charts address it only qualitatively.

 North Pacific whalers hunted mainly in the summer, and that is reflected in the Maury Whale Charts.
 There were almost no winter sightings and very few south of 20°N. The densest concentrations occurred along both coasts of Kamchatka and in the Gulf of Alaska.

 These initial studies of the historic records were reviewed more rigorously and combined with more recent information in 2004.

 The Maury charts were based on tables transcribed by two assistants.
-More recent examination of the logbooks directly revealed that one of the assistants made numerous errors in the transcription of the logbooks.
+A more recent examination of the logbooks directly revealed that one of the assistants made numerous transcription errors.

-Recently, the data from the data sheets behind the Maury and Townsend charts and other logbook data has been combined rigorously to provide the best maps yet of distribution of North Pacific right whales in the 19th century.
+Recently, data from the data sheets behind the Maury and Townsend charts, along with other logbook data, have been rigorously combined to produce the best maps yet of the distribution of North Pacific right whales in the 19th century.

 Of particular interest are the questions of how many "stocks" of right whales exist in the North Pacific.
 Was there just a single population across the North Pacific?
 Was there an eastern population that summered in the Gulf of Alaska and a second population in the western North Pacific?
 Was the population in the Sea of Okhotsk a third population distinct from the whales found in the Pacific east of Kamchatka?

 Recently, researchers reanalyzed this early whaling data, along with more recent, but much sparser, sighting data.
-They conclude that there are probably at least two stocks of right whales in the western and eastern North Pacific, but that it is still unclear whether the Okhotsk population is a separate stock.
+They conclude that there are probably at least two stocks of right whales in the western and eastern North Pacific, but it remains unclear whether the Okhotsk population is a separate stock.

 Though the North Pacific right whale's distribution is usually more temperate than that of the more polar Bowhead whale, there are several records of the two species inhabiting the northeastern Sea of Okhotsk at the same time.
 E. japonicas summer distribution extends north into the southeastern part of the Bering Sea.
-In summer, the Bowhead migrates north through the Bering Straits and is in the Chukchi Sea and Beaufort Sea.
+In summer, the Bowhead migrates north through the Bering Straits and is in the Chukchi Sea and the Beaufort Sea.
 In winter, the ice-loving Bowhead moves south into the Bering Sea, but the right whales have migrated further south of the Aleutian Islands into the North Pacific.